MalcarAle/MalcarAle/README.md

 📘- I have knowledge in HTML, CSS, JavaScript and NodeJS<br>

-🤓- I am studying React, React Native, and TypeScript  as well as improving my soft skills.
+🤓- I am studying Angular, React, React Native, and TypeScript  as well as improving my soft skills.
 <br>
 <br>